dennisseidel/spa-starter/README.md

 The data is then injected to the components thorugh stateful containers.
 Components are simple and do not fetch data but represent simple inject state from a higher level component.

 In Angular data access is abstracted through *services: more info [here](https://angular.io/tutorial/toh-pt4).
 I prefer using *Redux*.

+## Development & Testing

+For the UI only use Integration Testing & and do storybook driven development (for components). (link to my blog): https://www.cypress.io/
+- start by designing the component and the data it requires (-> redux)
+- then build the components to display and interact with the data

 # Create react app documenation on how to do things